Table of Contents[Hide][Show]

 “Superstores, convenience stores and warehouse clubs are NOT considered supermarkets”.

-This mean you WILL get the 4x bonus at stores like Kroger, Meijer, Whole Foods, Shoprite, freshdirect.com, etc. You will NOT get the 4x bonus at stores like Target, Costco, Sam’s Club and small specialty food stores.
+This means you WILL get the 4x bonus at stores like Kroger, Meijer, Whole Foods, Shoprite, Trader Joe’s, freshdirect.com, etc. You will NOT get the 4x bonus at stores like Target, Costco, Sam’s Club, and small specialty food stores.

 Redemption options with Membership Rewards